sa6mwa/ionoreporter/README.md

-# ionoreport
+# ionoreporter
-Ionoreport is a small app that produce pdf files of a set of images, specifically ionograms.
+Ionoreporter is a small app that produce pdf files of a set of images, specifically ionograms.